 Modern daily use Tecpán huipiles differ wildly in design and color, often incorporating naturalistic bird and flower motifs in the color palette of blue, green, purple and black on a solid white base cloth.
 Traditional huipiles feature geometrically stylized figures of birds and rosettes, often combined with newer figurative representations.
 The Tecpán signature motif of stylized rosettes is sometimes the only factor that differentiates the huipil from some of the modern Comalapa huipiles, which now share many of the same motifs.
 An old-style huipil has been revived and is distinguishable by simpler figures and red, blue and black warp stripes on a white base cloth.

-Meg: Do the colors mean anything in Guatemalan textiles?
+Meg: Do the colors mean anything in the textiles of Guatemala?

 Marco: People explain this in different ways.
 Some people say this is because of the mountains around, and this is the way the wind blows.
 It’s always said that when someone makes a bird with open wings, they like to travel.
 The diamonds mean wealth for them.
 But I’ve seen people who describe this sometimes in different ways.
 I don’t know which one is really right.